LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 #### Liveness of Sending Chain

-A CCU transaction is only valid if the sending chain is not terminated and follows the [liveness rule][base-interoperability-LIP-livenessCondition].
+A CCU transaction is only valid if the sending chain is not terminated and follows the [liveness rule][research:base-interoperability#livenessCondition].
 This is done by asserting the two points below:

 * `sendingChain.status != CHAIN_TERMINATED`,
 * if `sendingChain.status == CHAIN_ACTIVE` then also validate  `isLive(sendingChainID, timestamp) == True`.
-The `isLive` function is specified in [LIP "Introduce Interoperability module"][base-interoperability-LIP], and `timestamp` is the timestamp of the block including the CCU.
+The `isLive` function is specified in [LIP "Introduce Interoperability module"][research:base-interoperability], and `timestamp` is the timestamp of the block including the CCU.

 ##### Liveness Requirement for the First CCU

-If `sendingChain.status == CHAIN_REGISTERED`, all proposed CCU must contain a non-empty `certificate` which must follow the schema defined in  [LIP "Introduce a certificate generation mechanism"][certificate-generation-LIP].
+If `sendingChain.status == CHAIN_REGISTERED`, all proposed CCU must contain a non-empty `certificate` which must follow the schema defined in  [LIP "Introduce a certificate generation mechanism"][research:certificate-generation].
 In the following, let `certificate` be the deserialized certificate.

 Furthermore, if the CCU also contains a non-empty `inboxUpdate`, the certificate is only valid if it allows the sidechain account to remain live for a reasonable amount of time.
 This is done by checking that: